ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The `request-quota` SHOULD match the maximum number of acceptable requests.

-The `request-quota` MAY differ from the total number of acceptable requests when weight mechanisms or other server policies are implemented.
+The `request-quota` MAY differ from the total number of acceptable requests when weight mechanisms, bursts, or other server policies are implemented.

+If the `request-quota` does not match the maximum number of acceptable requests the relation with that SHOULD BE communicated out-of-bound.

 Example: A server could